cis198-2016s/slides/00/content.md

 ## Overview ##

-"Rust is a systems programming language that runs blazingly fast, prevents nearly all segfaults, and guarantees thread safety." -- [rust-lang.org](https://www.rust-lang.org/)
+"Rust is a systems programming language that runs blazingly fast, prevents nearly all segfaults, and guarantees thread safety." &ndash; [rust-lang.org](https://www.rust-lang.org/)

 ---
 ### What _is_ Rust? ###